 - weight loss

-The symptoms of brucellosis are not specific.
-Your doctor may test you for this condition if you have unexplained flu-like symptoms.
-When you go to a doctor with brucellosis-like symptoms, testing may include:
+Your doctor may test you for brucellosis if you have unexplained flu-like symptoms.
+Testing may include:

 - blood culture

 - cerebrospinal fluid testing

 Tell your doctor if you have flu-like symptoms and have been exposed to animals that might have brucellosis.
 Exposure doesn’t need to be recent.
 You could have brucellosis even if your contact with animals occurred months ago.
 If you get this disease, it can take anywhere from one week to two months for symptoms to appear.